 How does it work?

-Each year, FIRST LEGO League releases the Global Challenge in early Fall.
+Each year, FIRST LEGO League releases the Challenge in early August.
 Teams may start to meet before then, but the Challenge release day is when teams learn the details of this year’s Challenge and really start working.
 Teams usually meet one or two times per week for eight weeks.
 How long your team meets may depend on many factors such as when your team plans to attend a tournament.
 Tournament dates vary from region to region, so your coach will need to check the schedule.
 Your team’s coach may adjust the number and length of the meetings as needed.
 Check with the coach if you have any questions about the meeting schedule.

 Many teams spend time at each meeting working on all three parts of the FIRST LEGO League experience: the Core Values, the Robot Game, and the Project.
 Some teams choose to divide into sub-teams so that different groups are working on different tasks.
 Throughout the season, your child might work with teammates on tasks such as:

 - Building a LEGO MINDSTORMS or SPIKE Prime robot and attachments

 - Programming the robot to move on its own and perform missions